purchasingtoolpak/lanyon/_posts/2016-10-08-introducing-purchasing-toolpak.md

 published: true
 ---

--Purchasing Toolpak is tools and templates for professional buyers.
-Helping buyers improve productivity as they develop sourcing strategies, collaborate with suppliers and complete transactional activities.
+Purchasing Toolpak provides tools and templates for professional buyers.
+The templates help buyers improve productivity as they develop sourcing strategies, collaborate with suppliers and complete transactional activities.

 ### Use Excel and Word Templates